 Before a student enters a WBL experience or during the experience, situations do occur that may be neither academic nor disciplinary in nature but which may actually or potentially jeopardize others safety and well being.
 These situations may arise from unethical behavior, immature, emotional instability, or other conditions.
 If it is determined that such behavior cannot be identified as either academically or disciplinary in nature, the instructional staff may recommend, in writing, to the Vice President of Academic Affairs that the student not initiate or continue in the WBL experience.
-This recommendation must specify the nature of the situation in question, and it must be documented thoroughly.
+This recommendation must be documented thoroughly.
 The recommendation must be discussed with the student in conference.
 The recommendation is made to and reviewed by an ad hoc committee on WBL appointed by the President.